History & Vision

 Recent research shows that social and environmental factors including income, access to healthy food, access to safe housing, early childhood education, social integration, and discrimination account for 20% of preventable deaths.
 That means that socially oppressed groups are considerably more likely to die prematurely because of the impacts of oppression on their quality of life.
 40% of preventable deaths are attributed to personal behaviors such as diet, exercise, and drug/alcohol/tobacco use, which have been shown to disproportionately affect lower-income populations and people of color.

 Science shows that health can’t be considered separately from the well-being of the whole person, which is determined largely by the social context in which they live.
-At TOGETHER!, we aim to develop programs that address the social and emotional needs of youth, families, and communities so that all can lead healthier lives.
+At TOGETHER!, we aim to develop programs that address the social and emotional needs of youth, families, and communities most impacted by systemic oppression, and those furthest from educational and economic justice, so that all can lead healthier lives.
 We are committed to ensuring that our programs are safe, accessible and inclusive to all youth, regardless of their race, class, gender, sexual orientation, or ability, because we understand that not doing so can be a matter of life and death.